SilkRose/Pony/archive/blogs/2024/04/wip-a.md

 ### FIMFiction Cover

 This one is also pretty straightforward, but a little more complex.
-It uses the `cookies.json` file to open a page in a browser emulator, going to the stories manage page before hitting the `Browse...` button, and entering the file path of the new cover.
-After that, it clicks the `Save Changes` button, waiting for the page to refresh before closing.
+It uses the `cookies.json` file and opens a page in a browser emulator, going to the stories manage page before hitting the `Browse...` button, then entering the file path of the new cover.
+After that, it clicks the `Save Changes` button, and waits for the page to refresh before closing.

+It has the following command line arguments:
+1. Story ID.
+2. File path to the new cover.
+3. File path to the `cookies.json` file.

 This package was written in Typescript and is 92 lines of code.

 ### Clock Timer 2 (wiwi)

 > Internally, a clock timer stores a time (ex.
 1 Apr 2024 at midnight UTC), and an interval amount (ex.
 1 minute), and exposes a way to get the next time in the interval.
 Every time it's called, it adds the interval amount to the stored time (ex.
 00:00 + 1 minute = 00:01), and checks if the current time is before this new calculated time.
 If it's already past, then it returns to this new time without waiting.
-Otherwise, it'll wait until the calculated is reached, then returns the calculated time.
+Otherwise, it'll wait until he calculated time is reached, then returns it.
 What this achieves is a way to halt the program until certain time intervals.
-The program can then do things with this time information, like call FIMFiction API at certain times to update the title.
+The program can then do things with this time information, like call FIMFiction API every minute to update the title.
 >
 > ~ *Meadowsys*